 The MS in Translational Biomedicine is an interdisciplinary degree awarded by the Graduate College.
 The MS is a nonthesis degree.

 Applicants must meet the Admission Requirements of the Graduate College and the department offering the degree program (review the department's web site or the General Catalog for departmental requirements).
-Applicants are encouraged to Contact the Program prior to submitting an application.
+Applicants are encouraged to contact the program at email@example.com prior to submitting an application.

 Tuition and fees vary by degree program and the type of student you are.

 - Fall semester—July 15 (April 15 for international students)

 - Spring semester—Dec.
 1 (Oct.
 1 for international students)